 is the Founder and Artistic Director of the Chicago Comedy Film Festival.
 She works with Brent Kado under their film company Flowfeel Films to develop short and feature films.
 They have produced three feature comedies.
 In 2010, when she was researching comedy film festivals she discovered that there are few.
 That was when she decided to launch CCFF.
 The festival has been recognized by MovieMaker magazine for being one of the top film festivals worth the entry fee.
 Hardy strives to support comedy filmmaking as a vital and influential art form.
 She is a proud member of SAG-AFTRA.
 She has appeared in commercials, television, and independent films.
-When she is not creating or managing the fest she enjoys teaching improv with Sarah Hall Theatre Company.
-She has worked with youth for over 10 years mentoring and teaching filmmaking, acting, and improv workshops.
-In 2017 she will return to Southern California's Models of Pride LGBTQ conference as a workshop leader.
 She is a graduate of The Second City Chicago conservatory and studied with Acting Studio Chicago and Lesly Kahn Studios in Los Angeles.
 In 2015 she was the showcase showdown winner on the Price is Right!

 Brent Kado, Executive Director